 Ingrid Cronin-Knight, MYOB New Zealand country manager says the next Kōkiri cohort covers a wide range of sectors and represent the diversity of local start-ups.

 “MYOB is excited to work with the teams who are each unique in their product and service offering.
 Their contribution to the local economy will be vital, particularly given the kaupapa are motivated with Māori values which better balances guardianship of our communities, the environment and business impacts for future generations.”

 Kōkiri is a Māori business acceleration programme, based on kaupapa Māori values, focused on accelerating early-stage Māori led start-ups who have bold ambitions and are impact positive.
 The programme start has been tentatively rescheduled to Monday 18 May 2020.

-The ten start-ups selected for the 2020 cohort are:
+The nine start-ups selected for the 2020 cohort are:

 |Barrett Dynamics |

 |Whānau-led R&D venture filling a significant gap in the renewable energy space with grid power storage solutions and aims to reignite solar power as an energy alternative.||Manu Barrett (Tainui, Ngāti Maniapoto, Ngai Tahu) |